danielgambone/Football_Analytics_Final/README.md

 Write another Python function that uses requests and Beautiful Soup to scrape the 2024 Division standings table from this NFL page: https://www.nfl.com/standings/league/2024/REG.
 Use the existing NFL_Stats database.
 When creating the new team id in this table use the team id found in the original 'Team Scoring 2024' table.
 This id should represent the team.
 Also pull in the following fields: 'NFL_Team', 'W', 'L', 'T'.

+There are only 18 rows or 'teams' in the league_standings_2024 table when there should be 32 from the website.
+Can you make sure all teams are added to the table (32 rows)?